opendatacube/datacube-core/docs/installation/database/configuration.rst

    # This is a YAML file and the # symbol marks comments
    default:
-      # The 'default' environment is used if now environment is specified.
+      # The 'default' environment is used if no environment is specified.
       # It is often convenient to define it as an alias to another environment
       alias: prod